YashwanthYS/11711_LaCo_Pruning/README.md

   <img src="https://github.com/YashwanthYS/11711_LaCo_Pruning/blob/main/imgs/LaCo_prune.png" alt="Pruning Pipeline" width="700"/>

-For pruning, we have adapted the code for our use based on the author's official code implementation [LaCo](https://github.com/yangyifei729/laco).
+For pruning, we adapted the code for our use based on the author's official code implementation [LaCo](https://github.com/yangyifei729/laco).

 ### Steps to Reproduce
 You can refer to the [notebook](https://github.com/YashwanthYS/11711_LaCo_Pruning/blob/main/prune/Llama2_7b_LaCo.ipynb) which prunes the LLaMa2-7B model based on the hyperparameters used in the paper.